alutnopk/alutnopk/README.md

 -->

-I'm just gonna display this commit graph in a project of mine (out of vanity):
+I'm Kartik, a final year undergrad at IIT-KGP.
+P.S.: The following picture shows part of the commit graph from my [Databases](https://github.com/alutnopk/Hospital-Management-System) project.
 ![git-graph](git-graph.png "I could stare at this for hours.")